chschnell/wsnic/README.md

   -nodes -keyout cert.key -out cert.crt -subj "/CN=wsnic.example.com"
 ```

-You can also issue your certificate for additional DNS names and/or IP addresses, here an example that adds DNS hostname `wsnic2.example.com` and IP address `12.34.56.78`:
+You can also issue the certificate for additional DNS names and/or IP addresses, here an example that adds DNS hostname `wsnic2.example.com` and IP address `12.34.56.78`:

 ```bash
 openssl req -x509 -newkey rsa:4096 -sha256 -days 3650 \